 Minimum Standards Checklist:

-• Introduction: Clear rationale, knowledge gap, and explicit statement of clinical problem
+• Introduction: Clear rationale, identified knowledge gap, and an explicit statement of the clinical problem.

 • Methods: